Starting an ecommerce business can be exciting and scary.

 B2B examples: General Electric, Benum, Quill.

-C2B examples: UpWork, Shutterstock, Fiverr.
+C2B examples: UpWork, Shutterstock, Fiverr, various auctions.

 The next step is to figure out how to manage inventory and source goods.
 Let’s see which type of ecommerce business revenue model will suit you best.

 Selecting a powerful brand name gives you an advantage over your competitors and has a great influence on your business’ positioning in the market.
 It is not as easy as it seems at first.